fightingox1/codeorg-api-docs/readme.md

   <h3>takes 1 params, returns 1 JSON</h3>

-get-username is the command used for getting the username of a user ID, currently the server is only set up for two players and when get-username is run the user from get-user is given as input, and then get-username returns the opposite users username.
-For example if you were given P1 and you called get-username you would get P2's username, and if you were given P2 and called get-username you would be given P1's username.
-If your program requires multiple users then contact support and we may be able to temporarily change the server properties to fit your needs.
+get-username is the command used for getting the username of a user ID, currently, the server is only set up for two players and when get-username is run the user from get-user is given as input, and then get-username returns the opposite users username.
+For example, if you were given P1 and you called get-username you would get P2's username, and if you were given P2 and called get-username you would be given P1's username.
+If your program requires multiple users then contact support and I may be able to temporarily change the server properties to fit your needs.

 <br>
 <br>